kashifcap/games-pygame/README.md

 use LEFT and RIGHT arrow keys to control your spaceship and use space to fire bullets

+# snake game

+use arrow keys to control snake

 # tic-tac-toe

 your are X